-Before coming to GW Feuer held positions at the National Research Council of the National Academies for 17 years, most recently as the executive director of the Division of Behavioral and Social Sciences and Education.
+Before coming to GW, for the previous 17 years Feuer held positions at the National Research Council of the National Academies, most recently as the executive director of the Division of Behavioral and Social Sciences and Education.
 Prior to joining the NRC he was a senior analyst and project director at the US Congress Office of Technology Assessment.

 Feuer, M.J.
 (2014).
 Pure and applied science and Pasteur’s quadrant.
 In D. Philips, et al, (Eds.), Encyclopedia of Educational Theory.
 Sage.

 Engel, L., Feuer, M.J.
 (2014).
 On the merits of, and myths about international assessments.
 Quality Assurance in Education, 22(4).